 4 credits.
 Current trends, issues, theories, methods, and materials for teaching the life and physical sciences in the middle and secondary schools.
 Taken concurrently with EDU3424

 EDU3349 Teaching Social Studies in Middle and Secondary Schools

 4 credits.
 Trends, issues, objectives, methods, and materials for teaching social studies in middle and secondary schools.
+Taken concurrently with EDU3425

 EDU3351 Teaching Special Education